theonaunheim/tutorials/README.md

     * 201: Intro for Devs Part 1
     * 202: Intro for Devs Part 2

-It also contains the following Python data analysis tutorials that also require the Jupyter Notebook and a variety of other Python packages (most easily obtained via the Anaconda3 distribution [here](https://www.anaconda.com/download/)).
+It also contains the following Python data analysis tutorials that are presented via the Jupyter Notebook and a variety of other Python packages (most easily obtained via the Anaconda3 distribution [here](https://www.anaconda.com/download/)):

 * **Journeys in Jupyter**
-    * 101: Jupyter Ecosystem
+    * 101: Python Data Ecosystem
     * 201: Cleaning Data
     * 202: Automation Basics
     * 203: Machine Learning Basics